The Client - Process History tabs relate to Automations for the client. Refer to Client Process and Process History.

 In the following example, the Process has created two Tasks that need to be completed before the Process will complete.
 A Spreadsheet has been created and then a separate Task is created.
 The Spreadsheet needs to be checked and the Task needs to be set as "Completed".
 Once this is done, the State of the Job is updated and another Spreadsheet created and for this, the Task that needs to be completed is created as part of the Spreadsheet.

-Where a Separate Task has been created by the process
+Completing a Task where a Separate Task has been created by the process

 You can click the Task Status in the Process History Checklist to complete the Task.